xcart/xcart-docs/_pages/kb_en/orders/order_returns/managing_OR.md

 Don't forget to add your returns policy to the _Return Policy_ page in the **Catalog** -> **Product Tabs** section.
 {% endnote %}

+{% toc %}

+## Processing Customer Requests for Return
-To manage order returns open the **Orders** -> **Returns** section of the Admin area.

-You'll see a list of all orders for that a return has been claimed.
+All requests for order returns submitted by customers with the help of a special **Claim return** button in their customer account are recorded in the **Orders** -> **Returns** section of the store Admin area.
+The page displayes a list of all orders for that a return has been claimed.

 ![returns-page.png]({{site.baseurl}}/attachments/ref_2yZxorwM/returns-page.png)